 Hiking Boots – Hanwag Alverstone

-You definitely need a good and sturdy pair of hiking boots.
-I highly recommend the Hanwag Alverstone boots which I have been testing for the past year and am really happy with.
+You need a good and sturdy pair of hiking boots.
+I highly recommend the Hanwag Alverstone boots which I have been testing for the past year and am happy with.

 Even though the hike is very sun-exposed it still gets quite cold on the ridgeline, particularly during the autumn season.
 I always carry my down jacket or down vest in the backpack with me.
 I’ve linked above to a few of my favorite down jacket brands

 This is my go-to brand for hiking trousers.
 They have an excellent price-to-quality ratio and their designs are innovative without compromising comfort, durability, or breaking the bank.